SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/best-practices/index.md

 #### Count

-Don’t ask for counts.
+Don't ask for counts.
 Fetching an accurate count means we have to process every row and the database has to process a SELECT COUNT query.
-Don’t do it unless absolutely necessary.
+Don't do it unless absolutely necessary.
+Instead, use the [count aggregation][26].

 Looking at the following images, notice how using count(id) causes tremendous load on the server and performs badly.